 - Representing a constitutional rights organization before the Ontario Superior Court in a Charter challenge to the “false statements” prohibition in the Canada Elections Act

-Connor’s scholarship has been published in a number of legal publications, including the Advocate, Alberta Law Review, Asper Review of International Business and Trade Law, Canadian Bar Review, Canadian Criminal Law Review, Canadian Journal of Administrative Law and Practice, Canadian Journal of Law and Technology, Construction Business, Dalhousie Law Journal, Ottawa Law Review, Pepperdine Dispute Resolution Law Journal, Public Works Management & Policy, Review of Constitutional Studies, Saskatchewan Law Review, and UBC Law Review.
+Connor’s scholarship has been published in a number of legal publications, including the Advocate, Alberta Law Review, Asper Review of International Business and Trade Law, Canadian Bar Review, Canadian Corporate Counsel, Canadian Criminal Law Review, Canadian Journal of Administrative Law and Practice, Canadian Journal of Law and Technology, Construction Business, Dalhousie Law Journal, Ottawa Law Review, Pepperdine Dispute Resolution Law Journal, Public Works Management & Policy, Review of Constitutional Studies, Saskatchewan Law Review, and UBC Law Review.
 He is also the copy editor of the Advocate (a legal journal circulated to all lawyers in British Columbia), a contributing author to Global Corruption: Law, Theory & Practice, and a regular contributor to the Firm’s blogs.
-He also serves on the board of the Allard Law Alumni Association and is a member of the CBABC’s Access to Justice Committee.
+He also serves on the board of the Allard Law Alumni Association and is chair of the CBABC’s Access to Justice Committee.
 He is also a Certified Information Privacy Professional (Canada).